AranaDeDoros/AranaDeDoros/README.md

 ---

 ## currently into
-- Django + React stack
+- Fast API
-- Scala and functional programming
+- Nim

 ---